HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 What if an employee’s records are lost or destroyed?

-Lost records are a recordkeeping violation.
+Lost audiometric records are a recordkeeping violation.
 The employee needs a new baseline audiogram since STS cannot be calculated without the reference record.
 Document the circumstances and conduct a new baseline as soon as possible.

 How long must audiometric records be retained?